1. Easy ways to reduce plastic every day is say no to plastic straws!

-Plastic straws are 1 of the top 10 items found at beach cleanups.
+Easy ways to reduce plastic every day starting with plastic straws, which are 1 of the top 10 items found at beach clean-ups.
 Not only do they look unsightly, but they can also harm seabirds and marine creatures.
 If you need a straw, switch to paper or metal ones instead.
 Many companies have already made the move away from plastic straws but pressure from you, the consumer, and the government can speed up the change.

 Don’t let convenience override sustainability – single-use PET plastic bottles can take over 400 years to decompose.
 And just in case you were tempted to think that reusing that plastic bottle you bought from the shop the other day is a good idea…Plastic bottles aren’t just bad for the environment, they’re bad for you too.
 Studies show that they gradually leak a chemical called bisphenol-A (BPA) into the liquid stored in them.
 The chemicals can alter hormones and have other negative effects.
 Grab a reusable BPA free, glass or stainless steel bottle instead.